Cecilia Ivimy KC

 Public

-Some recent significant public law cases have concerned:
+Some significant public law cases from the last 4 years have concerned:

-- The scope of Civil servants’ obligations to comply with international law under the Civil Service Code; acting for the Minister for the Cabinet Office
+- Constitutional/international law – scope of Civil servants’ obligations to comply with international law under the Civil Service Code; acting for the Minister for the Cabinet Office

-- Whether the DWP has positive obligations under the ECHR to collect and enforce payment of child maintenance, in particular in cases of domestic violence; acting for the Secretary of State for Work and Pensions
+- Discrimination/Convention rights – whether the DWP has positive obligations under the ECHR to collect and enforce payment of child maintenance; acting for the SoS for Work and Pensions

-- Whether authorisation by the Financial Conduct Authority of the prospectus of an oil and gas company was unlawful because of a failure properly to disclose climate-related risks; acting for the FCA
+- Financial Services – whether authorisation by the Financial Conduct Authority of the prospectus of an oil and gas company was unlawful because of a failure properly to disclose climate-related risks; acting for the FCA

-- The lawfulness of Government policy on recovery of benefits overpayments; acting for the Secretary of State for Work and Pensions
+- Social Security – the lawfulness of Government policy on recovery of benefits overpayments; acting for the SoS for Work and Pensions

-- The lawfulness of guidance issued by the Office for National Statistics on answering the question “what is your sex” in the Census; acting for the ONS
+- Equalities – the lawfulness of guidance issued by the Office for National Statistics on answering the question “what is your sex” in the Census; acting for the ONS

-In the first part of her career (Cecilia was non-practising between 2010 and 2020) Cecilia appeared in multiple leading public law appeals, including eight appeals before the House of Lords.
-Subjects included
+In the first part of her career (Cecilia did not practice between 2010 and 2020) Cecilia appeared as lead junior in some of the most high profile public law appeals, including eight appeals before the House of Lords.
+Her cases covered:

 - The application of the Human Rights Act to private care homes